SEAME-pt/JetPackJoyRide/ADR/ADS-Autonomous-lane-detection/adr_004_ml_unet_model_optimization.md

 - **Model Size:** 90 Mb
 - **ONNX Size:** 30 Mb
 - **TensorRT Size:** 39 Mb
-- **Visual Results:**

 ## Attempt #4: 10.01 FPS - reduced dataset + halved filters + less layers

 ### Description:

-NOTE: This one needs further debugging as output layer has been hardcoded.

 For this attempt, we kept the halvetd filters (same has above) and a reduced number of layers.
 See model specifications.